RobbenRoll/emgfit/ReadMe.txt

 * Using modified version of exponential function np.exp which includes bounds on the argument to prevent over- or underflow
 * initializing parameter 'mu' (Gaussian centroid) right at peak.x_pos (instead of on its closest bin), saw that sometimes the centroid of 'init_fit' is quite off from the peak marker at peak.x_pos.
 This could be due to discrepancy between the Gaussian and Hyper-EMG centroids
+* peak detection reliable for as low as 30 ions in peak

 TO DO:
 * add warning for eta's not summing to 1 to make_model_ ?